 Social Tranformation and Subjectivation

 In this research focus, social transformation and subjectivation are explored praxeologically, historically and genealogically as mutually dependent processes.
 This approach is based on an understanding on an understanding that considers social interrelations to be the changeable products of the practical interplay between different 'agents' - people, bodies, things, artifacts and discourses.
 The tensions arising in this interplay point to the contingency of social practices, to the coexistence of routines and reflexivity, of conformity and criticism, of constancy and creativity, from which social change results.
 From this methodological-theoretical perspective, the individual projects interrogate which conditions led to specific (historical) realities as the having-become.
 The self-description of societies, their interpretation of the past and their design of a future play a significant role.
-This topic is being explored, for instance, in an upcoming coordinated research programme of archives and museums, the humanities and social sciences, IT and AI based on the case of Digital Cultural Heritage, as well as in (coordinated) research activities about the digital transformation of the social sphere.
+This topic is being explored, for instance, in a coordinated research programme of archives and museums, the humanities and social sciences, IT and AI based on the case of Digital Cultural Heritage, as well as in (coordinated) research activities about the digital transformation of the social sphere.

 The focus is firmly anchored in research, teaching and transfer at the university through the Academic Center for Contemporary Genealogy (WiZeGG) and the Academy Project Prize Papers, which will run for twenty years.
 One structural element is the transfer of knowledge to the scientific community through numerous national and international collaborations and networks, as well as to politics and society.
 Other mainstays are the linking of research and teaching in formats of research-oriented teaching as well as the development of own study courses and certificate programs.
 The thematic orientation of the research focus is already reflected in degree programs of the participating faculties at Bachelor's and Master's level as well as in interdisciplinary and international events (e.g. Prize Papers Talk, WiZeGG colloquium with guests from abroad).
 The research focus is demonstrated by numerous third-party funded interdisciplinary and international scientific (collaborative) projects.
 In addition to freestanding research it encompasses doctoral programs, research associations and knowledge transfer that closely collaborate with the local region while also having an international orientation.
 The following projects are managed by the Carl von Ossietzky University of Oldenburg: